GBA: Arrests of Another Suspected Member of the Foreign Terrorist Organisation HAMAS

 Karlsruhe (ots)

-provisionally arrested by officers of the Federal Criminal Police Office and the Federal Police.
-The arrest took place on highway 17 after the suspect crossed the border with Germany from the Czech Republic.
-He is strongly suspected of membership in a foreign terrorist organisation (section 129a para.
-1 no. 1, section 129b para.
-1 sentences 1 and 2 of the German Criminal Code [StGB]).
+provisionally arrested by officers of the Federal Criminal Police Office and Federal Police Flensburg.
+The arrest took place on a train near Flensburg after the suspect crossed the border with Germany from Denmark.
+He is strongly suspected of violations of the War Weapons Control Act (section 22a para.
+1 nos.
+2 and 3 Kriegswaffenkontrollgesetz [KWKG]) and the German Weapons Act (section 52 para.
+1 no. 2 Waffengesetz [WaffG]).

 In essence, the allegations against the suspect are:

-Borhan El-K. is a member of the terrorist organisation HAMAS.
-In August 2025, he procured an automatic rifle, eight Glock pistols and more than 600 pieces of ammunition in Germany and had them transferred to Wael F. M. in Berlin.
-The items were secured when Wael F. M. was arrested in Berlin on 1 October 2025 (see Press Release No. 65 of 1 October 2025).
-These actions served to prepare terrorist attacks on Israeli or Jewish facilities in Germany.
+Mahmoud Z. is involved in the acquisition of weapons for the terrorist organisation HAMAS.
+In August 2025, he took over an automatic rifle, eight pistols and more than 600 pieces of ammunition in Hesse from Borhan El-K.; the latter was arrested yesterday (see Press Release No. 72 of 12 November 2025).
+Mahmoud Z. then transported the items to Wael F. M. in Berlin.
+They were secured when Wael F. M. was arrested in Berlin on 1 October 2025 (see Press Release No. 65 of 1 October 2025).
+These actions served to prepare terrorist attacks on Israeli or Jewish facilities in Germany and Europe.

 Rückfragen bitte an: